1 Brotherton Street, South Wentworthville NSW 2145

 Regards,

-2. chuong pham commented
+chuong pham

 I would like to add that at the moment, there are still some spaces available on the street for two cars travelling on the opposite directions to give way to one another.
 If there is no control to improve the situation, then it is expected that these spaces-for-giving-way will gradually disappear.
 When this has happened, it will not be possible to give way to one another unless the drivers who give way (thanks for those kind drivers!) must drive into someone's driver way and reverse back out afterward.
 This will be a situation no resident of Brotherton street would like to face.